Amazon Big Fall Sale: Save 60% Off Tory Burch Handbags, Perfume & More

 Although Amazon Prime Day just got announced as Oct.
 13-14, the Amazon Fall Sale is helping the struggling fashion world amid the coronavirus pandemic.

-Additionally, this is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
-Kate Spade, Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Tory Burch, Eddie Bauer, Adidas and Tory Burch are among the retailer brand names that are part of Amazon Big Fall Sale event.
+Although Amazon Prime Day is postponed until later in the year (we hear Oct.
+13), the Amazon Big Fall Sale is helping the struggling fashion world amid the coronavirus pandemic.
+Kate Spade, Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas and Tory Burch are among the retailer brand names that are part of Amazon Big Fall Sale event.

 Love Tory Burch handbags, wallets, and accessories?
 Good news, the Tory Burch sale is happening right now for the next few hours during the Amazon Fall Sale.
 Shop the designer's popular handbags and jewelry on discount -- up to 60% off at the sales event.